flori/json/README.md

  ]

-There are also the methods Kernel#j for generate, and Kernel#jj for pretty_generate output to the console, that work analogous to Core Ruby's p and the pp library's pp methods.
+There are also the methods Kernel#j for generate, and Kernel#jj for pretty\_generate output to the console, that work analogous to Core Ruby's p and the pp library's pp methods.

 The script tools/server.rb contains a small example if you want to test, how receiving a JSON object from a webrick server in your browser with the javasript prototype library http://www.prototypejs.org works.

-== Speed Comparisons
+## Speed Comparisons

 I have created some benchmark results (see the benchmarks/data-p4-3Ghz subdir of the package) for the JSON-parser to estimate the speed up in the C